-The exterior rehabilitation will replace all of the original wood windows with new aluminum replacement windows to match, with the exception of some windows on the east elevation of the west wing which will be restored.
+The exterior rehabilitation will replace all of the original wood windows with new aluminum replacement windows to match.
 Masonry will be lightly cleaned only where it is stained or heavily soiled.
 Masonry will be repointed where necessary.
-All windows sills are brownstone, which have been coated.
-The coating will be removed.
 Existing wood doors will be retained and restored.
 An overhead metal door will be removed and the opening in-filled with recessed brick.
 The corner entrance at the southeast corner of the building has been somewhat modified, however some initial exploratory demolition revealed an original paneled ceiling over the corner, which matches a paneled ceiling at another original entrance.
 This entrance will be slightly altered to a more historic configuration.
 The aluminum entrance will be replaced with a new wood door which is compatible with the original entrance design and other original wood doors surviving on the building.
 A metal door on Clifford Street will be replaced with a new wood paneled door with a vision panel, similar to the original doors.
-The granite sill will be lowered to create and handicap accessible entrance at this door.
-There are presently two original entrance doors at the west end of the Clifford Street façade.
-These entrances will be modified to become the main handicap accessible entrance to the building.
-To provide enhanced visibility of these entrances, as well as protection from weather, a new awning styled canopy is proposed to cover these two doors.
-The framing will be painted metal, and the structure will be sheathed in glass.
-The canopy, or awning will be simply styled.
-In addition to the canopy, rather than lower the sill on the door, a raised landing will be built up in front of the two entrance doors, and a ramp will rise from the sidewalk to meet it on the east side, and from the landing there will be steps down to the sidewalk from the west side.
-The edge of the landing will be protected with a simple pipe railing with vertical supports.
-This entrance is far enough from the main Chestnut Street façade that it will have minimal impact to the historic character of the building.
+The granite sill will be lowered to create a handicap accessible entrance at this door.
 The later wood deck and staircase, and the brick out-building will all be demolished.
-A small glass canopy will be added to this entrance.

 Proposed signage includes a large painted sign with the building's address on the north side of the building, on a large section of blank wall.
+Additional signage will be submitted for review as new tenants are identified.